 Site area: 2174,00 m2

 (in cooperation with Pesendorfer | Machalek Architects)

-The basic idea of the Living Garden project is to bring nature as close as possible to the city and offer the inhabitants and residents a green lung.
-In addition to the pleasant climate (oxygen, shading, wind protection), the building is also to be an authentic "green building" for the residents and the environment.
+The project Living Garden is designed as a green, sustainable building.
+A central idea of the project is to bring nature as deeply as possible into the city and offer the inhabitants and residents a green lung.
+In addition to the pleasant climate (oxygen, shading, wind protection), the building is also to be a green building for the residents and the surrounding neighbourhood.

 The conceptual core is the forest (the open space in the courtyard), the green vein (the ramp along the façade), the leaves (the generous terraces) and the green skin (the façade of the building).